Gazeley

 Gazeley is a village and civil parish in the West Suffolk district of Suffolk in eastern England and is part of the West Suffolk UK Parliament constituency.
 In 2005 it had a population of 740.
 A house converted from a windmill survives in the village.
 The surnames of Gazeley, Gazley and Gazlay derive from this source.

-The name Gazeley means "Woodland clearing of a man called *Gǣgi".
+The name of Gazeley means almost exactly that.
+Gaze at Ely...
+This City can be seen from the highest point of the village, heading towards Moulton.

 The Icknield Way Path passes through the village on its 110-mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The Icknield Way Trail, a multi-user route for walkers, horse riders and off-road cyclists also passes through the village.